How to Summarize an Article: Tips for a Good Summary

 Step 2: Find the Main Idea and Supporting Details

-Summarizing an article starts by figuring out the main point the author's trying to make.
+Summarizing starts by figuring out the main point the author is trying to make.
 You have to pull that central idea and all the points that support it.
 Watch out for:

 - The article’s core message